lvella/polynomial-solver/FINDINGS.md

 assignments for the next variable, and so on, so that the naïve search expands into a typical NP problem.

-To cut down the search tree as early as possible, I conjecture it is best to order the variables with the most inequality restrictions as lowest in the Gröbner basis ordering, so that roots that violates the restrictions are pruned earliest.
+To cut down the search tree as early as possible, it may be best to order the variables with the most inequality restrictions as lowest in the Gröbner basis ordering, so that roots that violates the restrictions are pruned earliest.